Map << Using BioFinder << Interpreting Results << Tips & Tricks << Creating BioFinder << VT Conservation Design

 Use your cursor to point to a specific location of interest.
 Click once on that location.
 A box will pop up on the screen that tells you which Species and Community Scale priorities are present in that spot, with a check indicating presence and an "x" indicating absence.

-Click on the right arrow in the top, right-hand corner of the box to see a second page.
+Click on the right arrow in the top, right-hand corner of the box to see the second page.
 This will show you the priorities present at the Landscape Scale.